Epsilon calculus

-Hilbert's epsilon calculus is an extension of a formal language by the epsilon operator, where the epsilon operator substitutes for quantifiers in that language as a method leading to a proof of consistency for the extended formal language.
-The epsilon operator and epsilon substitution method are typically applied to a first-order predicate calculus, followed by a showing of consistency.
+In logic, Hilbert's epsilon calculus is an extension of a formal language by the epsilon operator, where the epsilon operator substitutes for quantifiers in that language as a method leading to a proof of consistency for the extended formal language.
+The epsilon operator and epsilon substitution method are typically applied to a first-order predicate calculus, followed by a demonstration of consistency.
 The epsilon-extended calculus is further extended and generalized to cover those mathematical objects, classes, and categories for which there is a desire to show consistency, building on previously-shown consistency at earlier levels.

 Epsilon operator

 Hilbert notation

 For any formal language L, extend L by adding the epsilon operator to redefine quantification:

 The intended interpretation of ϵx A is some x that satisfies A, if it exists.
 In other words, ϵx A returns some term t such that A(t) is true, otherwise it returns some default or arbitrary term.
 If more than one term can satisfy A, then any one of these terms (which make A true) can be chosen, non-deterministically.
 Equality is required to be defined under L, and the only rules required for L extended by the epsilon operator are modus ponens and the substitution of A(t) to replace A(x) for any term t.